zoujiaqing/Signal-Server/README.md

 1. `update` and `upgrade`

-2. Install the latest versions of Java and Maven
+2. Install the latest versions of Java, Maven, Docker, and Docker-Compose

 3. Clone this repo